Pylons/pyramid/docs/narr/traversal.rst

 Usually, the traversal root is a *container* node, and as such it contains other nodes.
 However, it doesn't *need* to be a container.
-Your model graph can be as shallow or as deep as you require.
+Your object graph can be as shallow or as deep as you require.

 Traversal "stops" when :mod:`repoze.bfg` either reaches a leaf level model instance in your object graph or when the path segments implied